-The competition relies on an industry judges from each of the four disciplines of Heavy Civil, Commercial Building, Design-Build (building emphasis) and Pre-construction, to sponsor the RFP.
+The competition relies on an industry judges from each of the four categories of Heavy Civil; Commercial Building; Design-Build; and Pre-Construction Services to sponsor the RFP (plus Open problem judges if applicable).
 Judges manage and administrate the logistics of their portion of the competition and support students during the execution of the problem.
 This includes: